SCI Scholars Internship Program

 - Chemistry or chemical engineering majors

-SCI America International Group, launched in 1884, is part of the Society of Chemical Industry’s international organization.
-Its main objective is to promote the application of science for the benefit of society.
+SCI America International Group promotes the application of science for the benefit of society.
 SCI is dedicated to promoting fellowship, celebrating achievement, promoting public awareness of the contributions of industrial chemistry, and inspiring students to enter technical careers.